trimethyl/trimethyl/README.md

 curl -L https://raw.githubusercontent.com/CaffeinaLab/Trimethyl/master/install.sh | sh
 ```

-This installation script download the
+This installation script download the toolchain, unzip it in `app/lib/T` (this is the directory where all modules lives), and synlinks some directories.

 ## Configuration